 How much is idling hurting your organization in terms of fleet fuel costs?
 If you don’t know, you can find out using telematics-based fleet management software.
-In iOn, once you enter your trucks’ fuel cost per gallon, idling reports show you both your working idling costs and your wasted idling costs.
+In the CalAmp application, once you enter your trucks’ fuel cost per gallon, idling reports show you both your working idling costs and your wasted idling costs.
 They also reveal your carbon footprint as measured in metric tonnes of carbon emitted by your vehicles.

 Fleet fuel costs are the number one budget item for many trucking businesses, accounting for as much as 60% of operating expenses.
 By reducing truck idling, you can make your fuel budget stretch further.
 Idling data from a fleet management system can help you enforce your idling policy, identify drivers who violate it and reward drivers who set an example of behavior that’s good for the company and the planet.